Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Best Area For Hiking Trails | ✨ Best Springdale Hotels: Cliffrose SpringdaleDesert Pearl InnZion Ponderosa Ranch Resort

 Also known as the gateway to Zion National Park, stay in Springdale if your main goal is to visit Utah’s most popular national park.
-This tiny town is right outside of the national park gates and hosts a variety of cute boutiques, rock shops, bike rentals, and Zion tour agencies.
+This tiny town is right outside of the national park gates and hosts a variety of cute boutiques, rock shops, bike rentals, and tours.

 The accommodation options in Springdale are slightly more affordable than the Zion Lodge inside the park without compromising any scenic Zion red rock views.
 Soaring canyon walls set the backdrop of this tiny national park town, making an early evening stroll around town one of the most relaxing activities in Springdale.